niharmhatre/citibike_analysis/README.md

 # Citibike Trip Data
-### "Spatial Analysis of Citibike Trip Data: Identifying Demographic Correlations"
+### Spatial Analysis of Citibike Trip Data: Identifying Demographic Correlations
 Frequency of trips originating from each Citibike station in New York City in Decemeber 2018 Nihar Mhatre, Commmand Line GIS, Fall 2022
 Edward J. Bloustein School of Planning and Public Policy, Rutgers University